ifgarces/inventures-work-application-backend/README.md

 - Ruby 3.3.0.
 - Postgres drivers relative to your OS.
 For Linux, you can install them with `sudo apt-get install libpq-dev`.
-- Postgres database, in case you decide to have it locally set-up (you could use NeonDB service for setting up a remote free Postgres instance).
+- Postgres database, in case you decide to have it locally set-up (you could instead use, for instance, [Neon](https://neon.tech/) for setting up a remote free Postgres instance, which is more convenient for this toy project).

 ## Build and run